 You’ve got two clear choices.

 If they choose 2, to put the bag aside, put most of the contents into a container that’s not see-through and out of reach of the littlest one's hands.
 "What you don’t see doesn’t tempt you so easily" applies to little ones and adults.

 Out of sight, out of mind means that both you and the kids have a better chance of forgetting the lolly hoard exists.

-A bag in plain sight or a see-through, clear-view bottle or jar full of lollies is a guaranteed way to trick and trip both you and the kids into eating them more often.
+A bag in plain sight or a see-through, clear-view bottle or jar full of lollies is a guaranteed way to trip both you and the kids into eating them more often.

 By the way, if visiting little monsters didn’t thin out your stockpile of lollies and sweets, dispose of the pile in the bin rather than have the lollies lure you into a feast that you may regret.